CatSkald/legendary-creatures/creatures/potercha.en.md

 clothes:
 paraphernalia:
 - value: nightlight
-  comment: A small oil lamp used to lure people into a trap
+  comment: a small oil lamp used to lure people into a trap
 origin:
 - value: Ukraine
 number: